 I remember the first time I worried about you – like, really worried.
 It was 3 or 4 in the morning and even though I was desperately tired and physically eviscerated, sleep was a categorical impossibility.
 Nope.
 Not without seeing you.

-Your arrival brought joy, but it also brought a set of new mom fears.
+Your arrival brought joy, but it also unleashed an onslaught of new mom fears.

 You being here has taught me so much.

 Becoming a parent is a lot of things, but I didn’t expect it to be so cerebral.

 It’s holding fear and love close together, clasping them in the same hand, squeezing until my knuckles are white but I can’t let go of either one.

 It’s falling in love for the first time with someone I can never walk away from, because the end of Us would equal the end of Me.

 I’ve never been one of those people that kids and animals are drawn to.

 Then all of a sudden, this tiny, objectively adorable person not only depends on me, but actively lobbies for my attention.

 Some days I feel like I’ve learned to speak fluent squirrel.
 I’m Snow White, building meaningful relationships with woodland creatures.